Nine Rings C89

 by MarineTLChapter 89: Snake Tide

-He Yu turned to check on me, and we both looked down just in time to see several more snakes slithering up from the water.
+He Yu turned to check on me, and we both looked down just in time to see several more snakes slithering up out of the water.
 He Yu cursed, “What the hell?!
 Why are there so many damn snakes in the water?
 Is this ship a snake magnet or something?!”

 More snakes began leaping from the water onto the deck.
 He Yu started slashing at them with his knife, and I jumped in to help.
 We fought like mad, but no matter how many we drove back, more kept coming.